ChuBreCodeRa/grocy-recipe-assistant/README.md

 - **Manual Inventory Sync**: Trigger a sync from Grocy with `POST /inventory/sync`.
 - **Inventory API**: Fetch current inventory from the local database with `GET /inventory`.
 - **Redis Caching**: Caches AI and API responses for performance and cost efficiency.
 Redis is now required and runs as a service in Docker Compose.
+- **AI Recipe Generation**: Creates custom recipes directly from your ingredients when Spoonacular doesn't have good matches.
+- **Original Ingredient Preservation**: Preserves your exact ingredient names for better matching of meal kits and prepared foods.
+- **Culinary-Aware Ingredient Grouping**: Groups ingredients based on real culinary principles for better recipe matches.

 ## Tech Stack